acloudmaker/Expert-AWS/README.md

 General AWS Repo.
 Please check individual AWS-* repos for specific works.

 AWS is vast.
 Unless I capture what I find useful the moment I am reading or referencing a source I am lost.
-And then there is the organizing the materials burden which is not performed well, it is hard to start and finish a project or even a thread of thought.
-This repo is designed to address some of those challenges.
+And then there is the organization of the materials burden which if not performed well, it is hard to start and finish a project, let alone seeing through to the end of a thread of thought when the mind is overwhelmed with so much data and information.
+This repo is designed to address some of those challenges throughout the journey from a beginner level to an expert.

 ## Amazon Documentation and References
 * [AWS Documentation Home](https://docs.aws.amazon.com/index.html) - Find user guides, developer guides, API references, tutorials, and more.